Mid-Missouri Mavericks

-The Mid-Missouri Mavericks were a minor league baseball team which played in Columbia, Missouri, in the United States.
+The Mid-Missouri Mavericks were an independent baseball league team which played in Columbia, Missouri, in the United States.
 The team was a member of the independent Frontier League, and had no association with a Major League Baseball team.
 From 2003 through 2005 the team played at Taylor Stadium, the home field of the baseball team of University of Missouri.
 The team suspended operations during the 2006 season in order to pursue financing and construction of a new stadium.
 The suspension of operations was subsequently extended through the 2007, 2008 and 2009 seasons after the bankruptcy of the principal owner, Bradley Wendt.

 History

 The Mid-Missouri franchise had a checkered history in the Frontier League.
 The team began in Newark, Ohio as the Newark Buffalos.
 The team was sold in 1996 and moved to Kalamazoo, Michigan, becoming the Kalamazoo Kodiaks from 1996 to 1998, never reaching higher than last place in their division.

 Before the 1999 season, the team moved again to London, Ontario and became the first Frontier League franchise located in Canada as the London Werewolves.
 They spent three seasons in Ontario (1999–2001), winning the Frontier League Championship in 1999, and making the playoffs in 2000.
 They played their home games at Labatt Memorial Park, believed to be the oldest operating baseball grounds in the world.

 After a last place finish in 2001, the team moved again, this time to Canton, Ohio, as the Canton Coyotes.
 The team played at Thurman Munson Stadium.
 They would spend just one season in Canton, finishing fourth in their division before moving to Columbia, Missouri, for the 2003 season.
 The team folded after the 2005 season.